 The wonderful Bill has some capsule reviews here, and one of the films is Johnny Guitar.
 (Gotta love in the poster above how the headline is “Joan’s Greatest Triumph”.
 No last name necessary, then or now.
 Makes me think of Meryl Streep’s tired rejoinder to her mother Shirley MacLaine’s suggestion that she should count her blessings because she “could have had Joan Crawford or Lana Turner for a mother”.
 Meryl says, exhausted, “Joan?
 Lana?
 These are the options?”)
-I first watched Johnny Guitar, believe it or not, during my isolated sojourn on Block Island last month, and Mitchell and I texted our way through it.
-Mitchell loves this movie, knows every shot, every line, every color palette, and was so excited to experience it with me.
-I have a record of our conversation, and here, in its unedited glory, it is.
-There is some overlap (if you text regularly, then you know how that happens).
+Mitchell and I texted our way through Johnny Guitar during my isolated sojourn on Block Island last month.
+I have a record of our conversation, and here it is, in its unedited glory and shame.
 Naturally, after the movie finished, I had to call him right away so we could talk in person.
-A feverishly fun conversation followed.
-He is encyclopedic on this film and Nicholas Ray, in general.
-If you’ve seen it, then you know the weirdness of it.
-The passive artistic men, and the fierce (and ferocious) women, all the gender roles are effed up here.
-It’s a gorgeous LOOKING film, and Francois Truffaut, in his essay on it wrote:
+Johnny Guitar is a gorgeously colored swamp of sexual psychodrama.
+It is also a Western.
+The gender roles flip-flopp, switch, meld together.
+Francois Truffaut, in his essay on it wrote:

 Johnny Guitar is a phony Western, but not an “intellectual” one.
 It is dreamed, a fairy tale, a hallucinatory Western.
 It was only a step from the dream to Freud, which our Anglo-Saxon colleagues took up when they began talking about “psychoanalytic Westerns”.
 But the qualities of Ray’s film are something different, not very visible perhaps to those who have never looked through a camera’s viewer…Johnny Guitar was “made” rather hastily, out of very long scenes that were cut up into ten segments.
 The editing is jerky, but what interests us is something else: for example, an extraordinarily beautiful placement of individuals in a certain setting.
 (The members of the patrol at Vienna’s, for example, arrange themselves in the V of migratory birds.)
 There are two films in Johnny Guitar: Ray’s recurring theme – the relationships among the two men and two women, the violence and bitterness – and an extravagant catch-all done in Joseph von Sternberg style, a style which is absolutely foreign to Ray’s work, but which in this case is no less interesting.
 For instance, we watch Joan Crawford, in a white dress, playing the piano in a cavernous saloon, with a candlestick and a pistol beside her.
 Johnny Guitar is the Beauty and the Beast of Westerns, a Western dream.
 The cowboys vanish and die with the grace of ballerinas.
 The bold violent color (by Trucolor) contributes to the sense of strangeness; the hues are vivid, sometimes very beautiful, always unexpected.